Hachim Mastour: Reggina and loan to Carpi

-Renaissance Zemamra
+Renaissance Zemamra and Kings League

 After being clubless since July 2021, Mastour signed for Moroccan side Renaissance Zemamra in the Botola 2 on 28 June 2022.
 He scored on his debut for the club, in a 3–1 win against Jenuesse Ben Guerir on 11 September.

+In November 2024, he was announced as a wild card for the Kings League team FC Zeta Milano.

+Virtus Verona

+On 27 June 2025, Italian Serie C club Virtus Verona announced that they had signed Mastour as a free transfer, on a one-year contract with an extension option for one further season.

 International career

-Mastour was capped seven times and scored once for Italy under-16s.
+Mastour was capped seven times and scored once for the Italy under-16s.
 He made his international debut on 18 August 2013, playing the first half of a 3–0 friendly victory over Qatar in Borgo Valsugana, and scored a late equaliser in a 2–1 win over Croatia in Umag on 11 March the following year.

 Eligible to play for both the Italy national team and the Morocco national team, he announced on 19 May 2015 that he was persuaded to represent the latter, because he felt Morocco to be his country.
 He was offered the opportunity to have his international debut immediately, while he still had to prove himself to earn a spot for the Italy senior team.

 On 12 June 2015, he made his international debut for Morocco in a 2017 Africa Cup of Nations qualification Group F match against Libya at the Stade Adrar in Agadir, replacing Nordin Amrabat for the final two minutes of the 1–0 victory.

+After his international debut for Morocco, Mastour was called up to the Morocco A' national football team and Morocco under-23 team for international friendlies against Liberia and Palestine under-23 football teams in 2016.